 Although these units look much more complicated than the simple RNN, the implementation with Theano, or any other deep learning framework, such as Torch, is just as simple.
-For instance, see LSTM Networks for Sentiment Analysis (example code).
+For instance, see LSTM Networks for Sentiment Analysis (example code of an LSTM network).

 I have explained a recurrent neural network (RNN) as a history compressor, but it can also be used to probabilistically model a sequence.
 Here, by probabilistically modeling a sequence I mean a machine learning model that computes the probability of any given sequence .
 How can we formulate such that it can be written as a recurrence?